Center-for-Research-Libraries/crl-serials-validator/README.md

 ### Add a JSTOR file, if needed

-NOTE: The JSTOR section isn't implemented, so ignore the below.

 If you want the system to check whether or not a title is in JSTOR, add a file of JSTOR ISSNs to the data folder.
 The file should be a text list of only jstor ISSNs, and should have a name starting with "jstor" and ending with ".txt".
 It doesn't have to be called `jstor.txt`, but that would be an obvious option.

 ### Data files